BloodSafe Program - coordinates a safety and quality for blood transfusion practice to improve patient outcomes and ensure our blood supply

 The BloodSafe program is a blood transfusion safety and quality improvement collaborative between SA Health, the Australian Red Cross Blood Service, SA public and private hospitals and their transfusion service providers.
 Information and contacts is available on the BloodSafe web page.

-Key information has been prepared to assist all clinicians working with blood and blood products around:
+Key information has been prepared to assist all clinicians working with blood and blood products.
+A list of quick links can be found here, while further information is also available for specific topics: